 A business loan shouldn’t leave you in a state of financial worry.
 With the right financing option, you’ll feel good about getting your restaurant the capital it needs to grow and succeed.

 Whether your goal is to open a new location, invest in new equipment, expand your patio to serve guests outside during COVID-19, or just manage cash flow over the next few months, you're going to need a reliable source of funding to make your dreams a reality.

-Toast Capital Loans provide capital to eligible Toast customers with terms based on the performance of your restaurant.
-Toast restaurants may be eligible for financing from $5K to $100K.
-Toast Capital Loans have one fixed cost with repayment that flexes with sales – with no compounding interest and no personal guarantees.
-Better yet: Once approved, you can receive your funds as soon as the next business day.*
+Toast Capital provides eligible Toast customers with access to loans from $5K to $300K that can be used for any restaurant need.
+Toast Capital Loans have one fixed cost with automated repayment that flexes with sales* – with no compounding interest and no personal guarantees.
+Once you’ve been approved and signed your Toast Capital Loan agreement, you can expect funds to be sent to your bank account in as soon as one business day**.

 Toast Capital Loans are issued by WebBank.
 Loans are subject to credit approval and may not be available in certain jurisdictions.
 WebBank reserves the right to change or discontinue this program without notice.

 *Toast Capital Loans offer different target repayment terms ranging from 90 days to 360 days, depending on eligibility.
 The maximum repayment term is 60 days following the end of the target repayment term.
 Any outstanding balance due at the end of the maximum term will be collected automatically via ACH.